worknenjoy/gitpay/README.md

 `npm run migrate`

-For user as example
+To create a new migration

-`sequelize migration:create --name users`
+`sequelize migration:create --name modelname`

 ## Docker